eliemichel/MapsModelsImporter-samples/README.md

 This is a set of .rdc files that you can try to import to check your installation of [MapsModelsImporter](https://github.com/eliemichel/MapsModelsImporter).

 ### [Samples made with RenderDoc Version 1.11:](#renderdoc-version-111)
+Works with MapsModelImporter Version: does not work for now (newest Version is 0.3.3)
 - [Granada, Alhambra](#granada-alhambra)

 ### [Samples made with RenderDoc Version 1.10:](#renderdoc-version-110)
+Works with MapsModelImporter Version: 0.3.3
 - [Pumpa.rdc](#samples/Pumpa.rdc)
 - [Funkhaus.rdc](#samples/Funkhaus.rdc)
 - [Tracey.rdc](#samples/Tracey.rdc)